 Typical awards range from 10 – 30% off of tuition prices and are based on an individual student’s need.
 Tuition reduction is offered on a first-come, first-served basis beginning in the fall and continuing as long as we have funds available.

 Enroll on an Outward Bound California Course and answer “yes” to the question “Do you want to be considered for financial aid?” in the payment section of the online enrollment form.

 Submit a $500 Deposit, this deposit is fully refundable in the event you do not qualify for Tuition Reduction and need to withdraw your enrollment

 After applying, you will receive an enrollment email from your course advisor including a link to the Tuition Reduction Application.
 Please submit this form along with your course application.
 Documentation including 1040 tax forms and a statement of need will be requested.
 If you are accepted onto the course, we will review your application and send an offer letter.
 If the offer is not sufficient to meet your needs, we will refund the full $500 deposit.

 If you cancel before an offer is made, or if you are unresponsive to communication from your course advisor, you will forfeit the $150 enrollment fee.

 To inquire about tuition reduction, please call 415-933-6222 or email: [email protected]

 We offer tuition reduction to schools and non-profit groups which work with low-income populations looking to expand experiential education.
 Please review the Group Page for more information.

 For more information or to inquire about school or group programs, please contact Eli Fox at [email protected]

 Participants can use their AmeriCorps Education Award to attend an Outward Bound course.
 Through registration at Western State Colorado University, participants will also receive education credit.

-Through Western State Colorado University, Outward Bound California participants can utilize a 529 College Saving Plan to fund their course and gain college credit.
+Through Western Colorado University, Outward Bound California participants can utilize a 529 College Saving Plan to fund their course and gain college credit.
 Please call the Student Services Department of Outward Bound California (415.933.6222) to find out how to use your saving plan.
 Enrolled applicants will be sent more information in your Applicant Portal.
 You can find out more on WCU's Outdoor & Experiential Education Program Partnerships website.